usmankhalid98/GL-TECHTEST/README.md

 # Grad Tech Test - Python

+The grad test is done.
+I have attempted the Python section of the grad tech test.

 ## Clone this repository

 Use `git clone` to clone the repository locally, then change the remote, please do not fork this repository.
 To change the remote, use